MichaelSodeke/tmp--education-repo/README.md

 [ description     ] -----------------------------------------------------------------------

-	text file containing blah..
+	.md file containing educational material for network security.

 [ explanation     ] -----------------------------------------------------------------------

-	the purpose of this text file is to blah..
+	the purpose of this .md file is to be a primer on network security. it is divided into mechanics, applications, and concepts. mechanics focuses on technique, applications focuses on practical use cases, and concepts focuses on theory. each are designed to help beginners gradually become well versed in network security.
 -->

 <!--banner: [1920 x 620]-->